moebius-rex/primes/README.md

 Found 168 integers(s) in 1000 integers in 4 microseconds
 ```

-If however you see errors, it almost certainly means that you're missing at least one of the following dependencies and will need to install additional packages:

-You may need to add  using `apt`,  `brew`, `choco` or some other package manager depending on your system.
-Below are the instructions that will install these dependencies on a Debian-based Linux system:
+If however you see errors, it almost certainly means that you're missing at least one of the packages listed in the sections below and will need to install them using `apt`,  `brew`, `choco` or some other package manager depending on your operating system.
+Below are the instructions that will install these dependencies on three popular systems.

 ### Debian-based Linux